silviaCerby/gitbook/docs/management/security_and_policy/universal_logout/trigger-okta-universal-logout-and-extend-it-to-cerby.md

 ---
-description: This article describes how to trigger Okta Universal Logout from the Okta Dashboard and extend it to Cerby.
+description: "This article describes how to trigger Okta Universal Logout from the Okta Dashboard and extend it to Cerby."
 intercom_id: 10495624
 ---